dtcc-platform/dtcc-builder/docs/installation.md

 (container), enter the `docker` directory and issue the following two
 commands:

-    bin/dtcc-build
+    ./docker-build-container
-    bin/dtcc-start
+    ./docker-start-container

-The first of these two commands will build a Docker image and container for DTCC Builder and the second command will start and attach to the container.
+The first of these two commands will build a Docker image and container for DTCC Builder and the second command will start the container.

 ## Building the software